Support for Public Health

 Our interest in promoting public health dates back more than a century, when our company was founded with liquid bleach as our flagship product used by industrial customers for stain removal, cleaning and disinfecting.
 Since then, Clorox® bleach and an expanding portfolio of products have continued to contribute to healthier lives in healthier environments — from hospitals to homes.

-To combat the 2 million healthcare-associated infections that occur each year in the United States, our fast-acting, EPA-registered products and UV system work together to help reduce the spread of pathogens that cause C. difficile, MRSA and other HAIs.
+To combat the 2 million healthcare-associated infections (HAIs) that occur each year in the United States, our fast-acting, EPA-registered disinfectants and ultraviolet (UV) electrostatic technology work together to help reduce the spread of pathogens that cause C. difficile, MRSA and other HAIs.
 The U.S. Centers for Disease Control and Prevention estimates that improved infection-control practices and antibiotic stewardship efforts could prevent about 619,000 infections and 37,000 deaths over five years, and we see ourselves as part of the solution.

 The viruses that cause cold and flu can be present anywhere, including your own home, with cases of influenza affecting 3 million to 5 million people around the world every year.
 Our disinfecting products make it easier for people to kill germs that make people sick protect their families especially in the place where they should feel safest.